linb960/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.40      0.69      0.56      0.52      0.27     17205
 ```
-The balanced accuracy score drops to 54%.
+The balanced accuracy score drops to 54%.<br>
 The high_risk precision is 1% sensitivity at 69%.
-F1 is 1%.
+F1 is 1%.<br>
-Low_risk precision is 100% with a sensitivity now of 40% and F1 of 57%.
+Low_risk precision is 100% with a sensitivity now of 40% and F1 of 57%.  <br>
 Undersampled seems to be less accurate than SMOTE or Oversampled

 ### Combinatorial approach